manami-project/anime-offline-database/README.md

 Please upvote our database requests regarding duplicated entries at the meta data providers.
 [Check the entire list of database requests for duplicates.](https://github.com/manami-project/anime-offline-database/issues/3)

 ## Structure
 This repository contains two files.
-The database file itself and a file to support the automated process containing ID from the meta data provider which don't exist anymore.
+The database file itself and a file to support the automated process containing IDs from the meta data providers which don't exist anymore.

 ### anime-offline-database.json
 Example of the structure: